antivirusakash/nutriscan-documentation/docs/troubleshooting.md

   - Contact support if plan creation fails repeatedly
 - **Meal details not loading**: Check your internet connection
 - **Cannot renew plan after 28 days**: Go to Edit Diet Plan and complete the form again
+- **Diet plan tabs not switching**:
+  - Ensure you're tapping directly on the tab names (Diet Plan, Supplements, Lifestyle)
+  - Try restarting the app if the UI becomes unresponsive
+  - Check for app updates that might fix UI issues

 ## Advanced Features Issues 🌟